wilsonliaows/docs/connectors/quickbooks.md

 ![Description only](/assets/images/connectors/quick-books/option.png)
 *Subset of Sales Item Detail*

-In conclusion, Description only is a subset of Sales Item Detail, if the user wants to include more details in the invoice, he/she should choose Sales Item Detail.
+In conclusion, Description only is a subset of Sales Item Detail- if the user wants to include more details in the invoice, he/she should choose Sales Item Detail.

 ### How do I create Purchase Order with Vendor Terms mapped dynamically in QuickBooks?